coreruleset/documentation/content/development/contribution_guidelines.md

 It's important that tests consistently include the HTTP header fields `Host`, `User-Agent`, and `Accept`.
 CRS includes rules that detect if these headers are missing or empty, so these headers should be included in each test to avoid unnecessarily causing those rules to match.
 Ideally, *each positive test should cause* **only** *the rule in question to match*.

 The rule's description field, `desc`, is important.
-It should describe what is being tested: what *should* match, what should *not* match, etc. It is often a good idea to use the YAML literal string scalar form, as it makes it easey to write descriptions spanning multiple lines:
+It should describe what is being tested: what *should* match, what should *not* match, etc. It is often a good idea to use the YAML literal string scalar form, as it makes it easy to write descriptions spanning multiple lines:

 ```yaml
 - test_id: 1